paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 small subset of the development team may focus on the release candidates being made from the release branch (if that branch exists at all), and towards fixes in the trunk that will be cherry-picked into that branch.
 For most of the team, though, every day looks the same.
-Also proximity to a release does not slow down the rate at which changes are being pushed into the trunk. **There is certainly no "code freeze" with Trunk-Based Development**, as team leadership focuses on protecting the majority of developers from the distraction of release preparation.
-If that protection is missing, something needs fine-tuning, and the branching model could be it.
+Also proximity to a release does not slow down the rate at which changes are being pushed into the trunk. **There is certainly no "code freeze" with Trunk-Based Development**, and **nor is there any "unmerge"** - backing commits out of the trunk because they are not ready, or because someone else's release is imminent, is equally a sign that the branching model is not working.
+Code that is not ready should not have been merged in the first place; if it is being built up incrementally on the trunk, it should be hidden behind a feature flag so that incomplete work has no effect on a release cut at any moment.
+Team leadership focuses on protecting the majority of developers from the distraction of release preparation; if that protection is missing, something needs fine-tuning, and the branching model could be it.

 ## Keeping a single release branch